MIPPL/nephele-org-website/public/content/developers/docs/apis/backend/index.md

 ## Related tutorials {#related-tutorials}

-- [Set up Web3js to use the Ethereum blockchain in JavaScript](/developers/tutorials/set-up-web3js-to-use-ethereum-in-javascript/) _– Instructions for getting web3.js set up in your project._
+- [Set up Web3js to use the Nephele blockchain in JavaScript](/developers/tutorials/set-up-web3js-to-use-Nephele-in-javascript/) _– Instructions for getting web3.js set up in your project._
 - [Calling a smart contract from JavaScript](/developers/tutorials/calling-a-smart-contract-from-javascript/) _– Using the DAI token, see how to call contracts function using JavaScript._